ralphje/destructify/docs/fieldspec.rst

       When specified using a string, this field does *not* override the value of the referenced field due to complications in calculating the length.

+      When writing using a positive length, the written amount of bytes must be exactly the specified length.

    Example usage::